 PACE is a revolutionary new financing tool that enables investment in comprehensive energy efficiency, water efficiency and renewable energy projects that used to be virtually impossible.
 By financing such projects through PACE, businesses can eliminate the need for upfront capital and spread the costs over 10 or 20 years so that the savings generated from the project are greater than the annual PACE loan repayment – generating immediate positive cash flow.

 Lean & Green Michigan PACE financing allows a property owner to use the property tax mechanism to finance energy improvements.
 The property owner voluntarily takes on a Special Assessment, which it pays off as part of its property tax bill.

 That's a fundamentally different arrangement than a traditional bank loan in ways that can transform an energy efficiency or renewable project from an engineer's great idea that the company CFO will not approve into a clear bottom line winner for the company.
 Here's how:

 - Since the PACE loan is a special assessment obligation, it is very secure for the lender.
 (If the property owner has a preexisting mortgage, he or she must get the mortgage bank's consent.)

 - Up to 100% of the project's cost can be covered under a PACE special assessment.

 - The PACE special assessment "runs with the land" – the owner can sell the property and the new owner simply picks up the payments (and energy savings), just as it begins to pay property tax.

-- Because of these features, PACE special assessments can be amortized for 10 or 20 years or longer (up to the useful life of the improvements or equipment involved) – many times longer than a traditional bank loan.
+- Because of these features, PACE special assessments feature terms of 10 to 20 years (up to the useful life of the improvements or equipment involved) – much longer than a traditional bank loan.